 D Tier

-This is the D-level, a group of CPUs that can substantially impede your GPU from reaching its maximum capability, especially if you possess a high-end GPU like an RTX 3090 or RX 6900XT.
+This is the D-level, a group of CPUs that can significantly impede your GPU from reaching its maximum capability, especially if you possess a top-tier GPU like an RTX 3090 or RX 6900XT.

-Even considering the modest expenses of CPUs such as the 2600X, i3-9100, and others, they are challenging to recommend as there are comparably priced SKUs with substantially better performance.
+Even considering the modest costs of CPUs such as the 2600X, i3-9100, and others, they are challenging to recommend as there are comparably priced SKUs with significantly better performance.

 Model | Boost Clock | Cores/Threads | TDP | |